mkeshav/data-genie/README.md

 Genie that can satisfy your data wish.
-Supports generation of fixedwidth, csv and json content
+Supports generation of fixedwidth, csv and json content Allows data quality checks to be firstclass

 # Install
-python3 -m pip install data-genie-mkeshav
+python3 -m pip install data-genie

 # Run tests
 - All tests (`docker-compose run --rm test`)